 Data obtained from this study are consistent with a direct effect of lack of sanitation on prevalence and intensity of intestinal helminth infections.
 The outcome of this investigation has added to the store of knowledge on the occurrence of STHs in Nigeria.
-The overall prevalence recorded (54.7%) is in conformity with others studies from the Niger Delta Nigeria (Obiamiwe, 1977; Nwosu, 1981; Obiamiwe and Nmorsi, 1991; Udonsi, 1984; Ukpai and Ugwu, 2003).
-These studies have attributed relatively high prevalence of STHs in children to poor environment and personal hygiene, shortage of potable water and indiscriminate defecation.
+The overall prevalence recorded (54.7%) is in conformity with others studies from the Niger Delta part of Nigeria (Obiamiwe, 1977; Nwosu, 1981; Obiamiwe and Nmorsi, 1991; Udonsi, 1984; Ukpai and Ugwu, 2003).
+These studies have attributed the relatively high prevalence of STHs in children to poor environment and personal hygiene, shortage of potable water and indiscriminate defecation.

-The majority of the infections found in our survey were caused by A lumbricoides, followed by hookworms and T. trichiura.
-On the basis of the prevalence rates recorded in this study, the area may be classified as high risk for STHs, hence targeted treatment of children with antihelminthic drugs should be regular.
+The majority of the infections found in our survey A lumbricoides, followed by were caused by hookworms and T. trichiura.
+On the basis of the prevalence rates recorded in this study, the study area may be classified as high risk for STHs, hence targeted treatment of children with antihelminthic drugs should be regular.
 Earlier studies in Agbon (Ogbe et al., 2002), part of the study area, and many parts of Nigeria, have demonstrated the efficacy, acceptability and costeffectiveness of school based control of soil-helminth infections (Nworgu et al., 1998).

-Data on prevalence and intensity of infections (Table 3) show that with relatively high overall of A lumbricoides (about 50%), prevalence the mean eggs per gramme of faeces number of (epg) was majority of subjects were lightly low and infected.
+Data on prevalence and intensity of infections (Table 3) show that with relatively high overall prevalence of A lumbricoides (about 50%), the mean number of eggs per gramme of faeces (epg) was low and majority of subjects were lightly infected.
 Only 7.8% of the 48.41% subjects infected with A lumbricoides had high intensity of infection.
 This is consistent with the findings of Anderson and May (1991) who established that intestinal parasites are neither evenly nor randomly distributed among hosts, but tend to be aggregated in a few heavily infected individuals.
-Although such people are in the minority. in communities where the prevalence of infection is high, significant numbers are likely to be heavily infected and may experience morbidity.
+Although such people are in the minority, in communities where the prevalence of high, significant numbers are likely to be heavily infected and may experience morbidity.